 The history of prepping and preparing for adversity can is traceable back to the earliest of human times.
 One only needs to look to the story of Noah and his ark for an example of preparing for a natural disaster.
 Following the great flood, both human history and the history of prepping is full of examples of people who prepared in advance to overcome future challenges.

 Humans have preserved food since the earliest days.
 Without our modern conveniences, people had to plan and prepare well in advance for trying times.
 For example, in the Middle Ages, people preserved food in the summer so they could eat in the winter.
-Because of the expense associated with feeding animals in the winter, most were slaughtered in the fall and preserved to supply meat through the winter.
+Because of the expense associated with feeding animals in the winter, most were slaughtered in the fall.
+Once killed, they were preserved to supply meat through the winter.

 1900 – 1970s

-Even in our recent history, preparing for adversity was an accepted and encouraged the practice.
+Even in our recent history, preparing for adversity was accepted and encouraged the practice.
 Through most of the 20th century, people and governments urged people to prepare for challenges and seek some level of self-sustainability.
-In many cases, this was done in an effort for a country’s citizens to help support a national effort.
+In many cases, this was a motivating effort for a country’s citizens to help support a national effort.

 World War I & World War II

 Numerous countries involved in the wars encouraged their citizens to plant “victory gardens.”
 The promoting of victory gardens went hand in hand with the rationing of food.
-These campaigns for preparedness and self-reliance were promoted as patriotic endeavors that would help win the wars.
+These campaigns for preparedness and self-reliance became patriotic endeavors that would help win the wars.

 During WWII, some feared that German aerial bombing was not far behind the U-Boat attacks that targeted the eastern coast of the United States.
 Therefore, another preparedness action taken by many was the construction of home bomb shelters.
 Many of these bomb shelters still exist today.